 Great for living rooms, kids room or even an elderly persons room since it adds a little natural feel and the only maintenance is replenishing the water when it evaporates.
 It really makes a difference in my sinuses to have them in the winter!

 The weather here in the Minneapolis, MN area has been frigid for the past two weeks, temperatures hovering around 0 and below every night.
 With the furnace constantly running, I noticed that my house was very dry.
-I didn't want to turn on a steamer, (like what you would use when the kids are sick) because that would use a lot of electricity.

 Our house is dry in the winter in Ohio, but my dog is afraid of the humidifier.
 I solved this problem by purchasing a couple of the plastic-coated wire racks used for organizing cabinets, and setting it over our floor registers for our forced-air furnace.